demisto/content/Packs/Tableau/README.md

           product: log
 ```

 **Please note**: The above configuration uses the default location of the logs.
-In case your linux saves the logs under a different location, you would need to change it in the yaml (under the `paths` field).
+In case your Linux saves the logs under a different location, you would need to change it in the yaml file (under the `paths` field).

 ### Parsing Rules Supported Timestamp Formats